 - Understands the medical field

 - Understands which expert witnesses will benefit your case

 - Knows about effective medical malpractice questioning

 - Can accurately predict the responses of the defendant

 At Burnetti, P.A., our team of skilled attorneys have handled Brandon, Florida medical malpractice claims for several years.
 We have experience and dedication that we are ready to effectively apply to your medical malpractice claim in any Florida courtroom.
-Our attorneys enlist effective and impressive negotiation tactics.
+Our medical malpractice lawyer enlists effective and impressive negotiation tactics.
 We also make use accessible resources that benefit your claim.
 At Burnetti, P.A., we have a team of well-respected outside experts who have been leaders in various industries and fields.
 We have an extended team at Burnetti, P.A., which includes expert witnesses, staff physicians acting as consultants, nurse paralegals, and nurse consultants, all of whom can effectively help us build a link between the negligent acts of the medical provider and the injuries you sustained.

-With a team of highly skilled medical and legal professionals aiding them, our medical malpractice lawyers pride themselves for establishing a strong reputation for helping victims of Florida medical malpractice obtain damages and fair settlements based on the injuries that they incurred from those negligent acts.
+With a team of highly skilled medical and legal professionals aiding them, our medical malpractice lawyer prides themselves for establishing a strong reputation for helping victims of Florida medical malpractice obtain damages and fair settlements based on the injuries that they incurred from those negligent acts.
 We understand medical malpractice cases are very different, but we also have the necessary knowledge that will enable us to successfully approach various kinds of claims.
 Our legal team has successfully helped injured clients recover multi-million dollar settlements for the injuries suffered because of medical negligence and malpractice.

 What Your Burnetti, P.A., Medical Malpractice Lawyer Will Do for You During Your Brandon, Florida Medical Malpractice Suit